 - Gen X – born between 1965 and 1980

 - Gen Y (Millennials) – born between 1981 and 1995

 - Gen Z – Born after 1996

 Even the need for health insurance varies by generation.
-Due to age and a higher prevalence of health issues, Baby Boomers between the ages of 51 and 64 make healthcare their top priority.
-Once they reach age 65 and become eligible for Medicare, the percentage declines.
-Millennials consider health insurance less desirable than other generations, but many still want the option to sign up for it.
+For example, due to age and more health issues, Baby Boomers tend to prioritize healthcare (this declines somewhat once they become eligible for Medicare at age 65).
+Millennials often place less priority on health insurance than other generations, but they still want options to sign up for it.
 Millennials tend to choose the lowest-cost healthcare options, many opting for High-Deductible Health Plans (HDHPs).

-If there’s one thing all five generations agree on, it’s the need for customized benefit plans that allow workers to select the benefits they need and opt out of the ones they don’t.
+If there’s one thing all generations agree on, it’s the need for customized benefit plans that allow workers to select the benefits they need and opt out of the ones they don’t.

 How can I create the most competitive benefits package?